Yes, it does.

 - Other insurance companies may deem the car for pleasure if it is not being used for going back and forth to work.

 - Some insurance companies do not discern between pleasure or commute when arriving at the premiums.

 - Other insurance companies may look at commute insurance as it pertains to the mileage being put on the car.
-For example, what are the miles put on the car for travelling back and forth to work.
+For example, the miles put on the car for traveling back and forth to work.